owenbwhite/owenbwhite.github.io/_music/2014-spring-teaching-1.md

 location: "City, Country"
 ---

-This is a description of a teaching experience.
-You can use markdown like any other post.
+A reflection of myself in a song.
+A reminder of who I am in a world trying to capitalize on your attention.

 # Heading 1